spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/add-oci-packs.md

 8. Provide the registry URL in the **Endpoint** field.

 9. Specify the **Base Content Path**.
 This is the path to the OCI registry where the OCI Packs are stored.
-For example, if the OCI registry URL is `https://registry.example.com` and the OCI Packs are stored in the `custom` repository, the base content path is `custom`.
+For example, if the OCI registry URL is `https://registry.example.com` and the OCI Packs are stored in the `internal` repository, the base content path is `internal`.

 10. Fill out the **Username** and **Password** fields with the credentials to access the registry.